Tutopiya Logo

 How Solid Geometry connects to the rest of Mensuration

-3D skills build on Areas and Perimeters, because every prism volume starts with a 2D cross-sectional area, and on Circles, which supplies the πr² terms in cylinders and spheres.
+Volume builds on Areas and Perimeters — every prism cross-section is a 2D area.
+Cylinders and cones use Circles for πr² bases.
+Composite 3D problems often need Pythagoras Theorem to find a perpendicular height.
 When you are ready to mix topics, the Cambridge IGCSE Maths resource hub lets you move straight from a weak subtopic into the next.

 Common mistakes students make

-- Rounding π too early and losing accuracy marks on multi-step questions.
+• Rounding π too early and losing accuracy marks.

 When you need more support

-If volume and surface area questions keep tripping you up — especially composite solids — work through the Mensuration topical past paper questions and the Solid Geometry quiz to pinpoint the exact gap, then get focused help from a Cambridge IGCSE Maths tutor to fix it quickly.
+If composite 3D questions keep tripping you up, work through the Mensuration topical past paper questions and the Solid Geometry quiz to pinpoint the exact gap, then get focused help from a Cambridge IGCSE Maths tutor to fix it quickly.

 Frequently asked questions

 How do I revise Solid Geometry effectively?
-Read the subtopic notes, sketch a net for surface-area questions, then take the Solid Geometry quiz.
+Read the subtopic notes, label every diagram with r and h, then take the Solid Geometry quiz.
 Revisit any composite-solid problems you got wrong before moving on.

 Ready to master Cambridge IGCSE Maths Solid Geometry?